ga-wdi-boston/sql/README.md

 ### Demonstration: UPDATE

-We'll update some people's height.
+We'll update the isbn for some books.

-### Code-Along: UPDATE
+### Code along: UPDATE

-Let's update some cities population.
+Let's update some patients' weights.

 ### Lab: UPDATE

-Update weight for pets then height for people.
+Update macro-nutrients for some ingredients then isbn for some books.

 ## Removing Rows from a Table